amaanmujawar/msml-lifestyle-monitor/lifestyle-web/README.md

 3. Restart `npm run dev` if you changed any server-side environment variables.
 Node.js 18+ is recommended because the integration relies on the built-in `fetch` implementation.
 4. Navigate to the Activity tab and click **Connect Strava**.
 Authorize the Lifestyle app in the pop-up window.
 5. Once linked, use **Sync latest** whenever you want to pull Garmin/Apple Watch-equivalent metrics (distance, pace, HR, training load, splits) straight from Strava.

+### Password Storage
+- Passwords are converted to a SHA-256 digest and then encrypted with AES-256-GCM using the `PASSWORD_ENCRYPTION_KEY`.
+The resulting value (`iv:authTag:ciphertext`) is what gets persisted in SQLite.
+- Because the encryption is keyed, changing `PASSWORD_ENCRYPTION_KEY` after users exist invalidates their hashes.
+Rotate the key only when you plan to reset everyone’s password or replace the SQLite file.
+- The three demo accounts (below) are automatically re-encrypted at startup using the configured seed password env vars so you can override them without editing SQL.

 ## Demo Accounts
 | Email | Password | Role |